Skip to main content

 Content Attributes

-These attributes are visible in the trace explorer but are not registered as queryable attributes — they cannot be used in FQL custom metrics or span filters.
+These attributes are visible in the Explorer but are not registered as queryable attributes — they cannot be used in FQL custom metrics or span filters.

 LLM Content